Yankees vs. Athletics Player Props Betting Odds

-Player props are available for Gleyber Torres and Brent Rooker, among others, when the New York Yankees host the Oakland Athletics at Yankee Stadium on Tuesday at 7:05 PM ET.
+The New York Yankees host the Oakland Athletics at Yankee Stadium on Wednesday at 12:35 PM ET.
+Those looking to place a player prop wager can find odds for Gleyber Torres, Brent Rooker and others in this matchup.

 Bet on this matchup or its props with DraftKings!